dapr/dapr/README.md

 Dapr is an open-source runtime for building distributed applications, workflows, and AI agents.
 It provides **durable execution**, secure service-to-service communication, state management, event-driven messaging, and a consistent set of APIs that run anywhere — on Kubernetes, in the cloud, at the edge, or on your laptop.

 Whether you're building AI agents, business-critical workflows, microservices, or event-driven systems, Dapr lets you focus on business logic instead of plumbing.
-Dapr runs as a sidecar, so every capability is available from *any* language or framework over standard HTTP and gRPC — with no framework lock-in and no boilerplate to reach production-ready reliability, security, and observability.
+Dapr runs as a sidecar, so every capability is available from *any* language over standard HTTP and gRPC, with native SDKs for **.NET, Java, Python, Go, JavaScript/TypeScript, and Rust** — no framework lock-in and no boilerplate to reach production-ready reliability, security, and observability.

 ![Dapr overview](./img/overview.png)